Manhattan House: Apartments

 New York Life installed electric dishwashers and refrigerators in all apartments with at least three rooms; residents of these apartments could choose between several models of refrigerators.
 About 60 of the apartments were equipped with fireplaces, which started above the 12th story.
 Manhattan House's residents could call the staff or any of their neighbors without using a central telephone switchboard, a novel feature at the time of the building's completion.
-The building was not constructed with a central air conditioning system, since the cost of such a system would have been prohibitive; instead, engineers installed additional wiring, permitting tenants to install their own air conditioners.
+The building was not constructed with a central air conditioning system, since the cost of such a system would have been prohibitive, and since zoning regulations prevented built-in air conditioning from being installed.
+Instead, engineers installed additional wiring, permitting tenants to install their own air conditioners.
 To prevent cooking smells from spreading to other apartments, the hallways have higher air pressure than the apartments do.

 After Manhattan House was converted into a condominium complex, it included several apartments with three and four bedrooms.
 Some of the original rental apartments were combined; for example, two units were merged to create a 6000 ft2 penthouse with four bedrooms and four fireplaces.
 Additionally, interior designers James Huniford, Rita König, and Celerie Kemble each designed one model apartment in the building, which were branded as part of the building's "Model Collection".
 The penthouses were redesigned in 2014 by Cuban-born interior designer Vicente Wolf.
 These apartments included materials such as mica, white oak, and stainless steel, as well as countertops made of Caesarstone quartz.
 The 21st floor contains a 7,597 ft2 penthouse with nine bedrooms, eight-and-a-half bathrooms, a fireplace, a media room, a private gym, a playroom, and a dedicated service entrance.
 As part of the condo conversion, Wolf also designed custom stainless-steel fireplace mantels for existing apartments.